Choosing the Best Pet Food | NorthPoint Explains Animal Welfare Claims

-In feeding our pets, most of us would like to offer food made from animals that are humanely raised, pasture-raised, or otherwise treated well.
-Since these definitions are not regulated pet food brands are able to make claims about the nature of their product without having to prove or define what it means.
-In other words, if this claim is not accompanied by the Global Animal Partnership (GAP) or Certified Humane label, it may simply be a marketing gimmick.
+When we feed our pets, many of us prefer to provide food sourced from animals that have been raised humanely, allowed to roam freely on pastures, or treated well in other ways.
+However, since these terms lack regulation, pet food brands can make claims about their product’s nature without the need to substantiate or define them.
+In other words, if a claim lacks the Global Animal Partnership (GAP) or Certified Humane label, it could simply be a marketing tactic.

 GAP certification audits, if passed, assign a level of certification based on how the animals are raised, what they are fed, access to water, access to outdoors and how the animal was slaughtered — just to name a few.
 (Figure 1).
 All GAP farms are required to be audited at least every 15 months to maintain certification.
 Standards for all animals can be accessed here